Interactive Usage

 Interactive jobs allow a user to interact with applications on the compute nodes.
 With an interactive job, you request time and resources to work on a compute node directly, which is different to a batch job where you submit your job to a queue for later execution.

-You can use two commands to create an interactive session: srun
+You can use two commands to create an interactive session: srun and salloc.

-Both of these commands take options similar to sbatch
+Both of these commands take options similar to sbatch.

 Using salloc

-, you allocate resources and spawn a shell that is then used to
+Using salloc, you allocate resources and spawn a shell that is then used to

-.
+execute parallel tasks launched with srun.
 For example, you can allocate 2

 nodes for 30 minutes with the command